Canadian Tire: History

 Canadian Tire entered the clothing market by acquiring Mark's Work Wearhouse in 2001.

 In 2003, CTC established the Canadian Tire Bank, under Canada's Bank Act, from its then-named Canadian Tire Financial Services, Limited, subsidiary along with its Mastercard portfolio, which was later renamed as Canadian Tire Services, Limited, effective January 1, 2015.
 CTC sold 20% of its Canadian Tire Bank to Scotiabank in 2014; it later repurchased this stake in 2023.

 In April 2018, Triangle Rewards was launched as a replacement to the digital My Canadian Tire Money program and Options Mastercard.
 Traditional paper Canadian Tire money continued to be offered at some Canadian Tire stores until 2020 for customers without a rewards card, though at a reduced rate.

-In May 2018, the company extended further into the clothing market by acquiring Helly Hansen.
+In May 2018, the company extended further into the clothing market by acquiring Helly Hansen, but sold the brand to Kontoor Brands Inc. in 2025.
 As of December 2021, the company operates 667 Canadian Tire stores, 397 SportChek stores, and 381 Mark's stores.
 The current President and CEO is Greg Hicks.

 On May 15, 2025, Canadian Tire announced the acquisition of the Hudson's Bay Company brands and its intellectual property for $30 million CAD.
 The transaction was approved by a court on June 3.
-Under the agreement, Canadian Tire will assume ownership of the Hudson's Bay name, trade marks, logos, slogans, coat of arms and the stripes pattern.
+Under the agreement, Canadian Tire would assume ownership of the Hudson's Bay name, trade marks, logos, slogans, coat of arms and the stripes pattern.
 It also acquired a number of former brands including Home Outfitters.
-The Zellers name is not part of the deal, but the retailer's former slogan, "Lowest price is the law", is.
+The Zellers name was not part of the deal, but the retailer's former slogan, "Lowest price is the law", was.

 U.S. expansion attempts

 Canadian Tire tried twice to expand into the United States.
-In 1982, it purchased the Wichita Falls, Texas-based White Stores, Inc. automotive retail chain with 81 stores in Texas from its then-owner Household Merchandising Inc., a subsidiary of Household Finance, for US$40.2 million.
-In 1986, after losing nearly US$100 million they closed some stores and sold the remaining 40 stores, three warehouses and other White assets to Kansas City, Missouri-based Western Auto Supply.
+In 1982, it purchased the Wichita Falls, Texas–based White Stores, Inc. automotive retail chain with 81 stores in Texas from its then-owner Household Merchandising Inc., a subsidiary of Household Finance, for US$40.2 million.
+In 1986, after losing nearly US$100 million, they closed some stores and sold the remaining 40 stores, three warehouses and other White assets to Kansas City, Missouri-based Western Auto Supply.

 The second time, during the early 1990s, Canadian Tire tried to open a specialized auto parts chain called Auto Source that attempted to have 25,000 different parts or more on the shelf in each store, more than its competitors.
 The first Auto Source was opened in Indianapolis in 1991.
 Unlike the previous attempt, the Auto Source concept was built from scratch.
 During the next three years, Canadian Tire opened two Auto Source stores each in Indianapolis, Cincinnati, Dayton, Columbus and Louisville for a total of ten stores before abruptly closing the money-losing chain in 1995.
 Some of the stores were sold to Pep Boys.

 Although Auto Source lost nearly CA$60 million during its four years of existence, a scaled-down version was used in Canada under the PartSource brand.